Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 Picking and placing a domino is _required_.
 You may only do nothing if you _can't_ use any of the remaining dominoes.

+Don't forget to check the unique **Power** of your role during gameplay and use it to your advantage!

 @TODO: IMAGE EXAMPLE
 * Should point out the simple "place adjacent, no overlap, holes are fine, max 8x8 size" rule
 * Should point out what are paths, what are terrains, and what matching means.